emmaculate-exceel/STEGHUB/README.md

 Steghub DevOps/Cloud Engineering Course Overview
 THis Readme is for Steghub DevOps/Cloud Engineering Course!
 This comprehensive program is designed to show that i emmaculate is currently going through the process of being equip with the essential skills and knowledge to implement, manage, and automate cloud solutions effectively.
-Below is an outline of the course modules:
+Below is an outline of the course modules

 Course Outline
 Webstack Implementations